sherpa/sherpa/README.md

 Sherpa can be installed from a binary distribution or built from sources.
-The 4.8.2 release is available for Python 2.7 and for the first time for Python 3.5 (Beta).
+The 4.8.2 release is available for Python 2.7 and for the first time for Python 3.5 (as a Beta release).

-The binary distribution is available for Linux and Mac OSX via conda installation described in sections [1a](#1a-anaconda) and [1b](#1b-starting-from-scratch).
+The binary distribution is available for Linux and Mac OS X via conda installation described in sections [1a](#1a-anaconda) and [1b](#1b-starting-from-scratch).
 This is the fastest way to start using Sherpa.